wolfostic/linkedin-job-scam-case-study/case-study-01-linkedin-scam.md

 •	Company warning: The real company posted a fraud warning about fake recruiters.

-•	Suspicious profile image: The recruiter’s profile photo raised concerns (e.g., generic appearance, lack of reverse image matches), and I used AI image detection tools, which returned inclusive or mixed results(the image did not clearly appear AI-generated).
+•	Suspicious profile image: The recruiter’s profile photo raised concerns (e.g., generic appearance, lack of reverse image matches), and I used AI image detection tools, which returned inconclusive or mixed results(the image did not clearly appear AI-generated).
 While not definitive, the image contributed to the overall suspicion.